razorsedge/puppet-network/README.md

 ------

 * Setting ETHTOOL_OPTS, MTU, or BONDING_OPTS and then unsetting will not revert the running config to defaults.
-* Changes to /etc/sysconfig/network are global and will result in "service network restart".
+* Changes to any configuration will result in "service network restart".
 This could cause network inaccessability for the host if the network configuration is incorrect.
 * Modifying or creating a slave interface after the master has been created will not change the running config.
 * There is no support for removing an interface.